2009 Philadelphia Phillies season

 After the team's largest victory of the season (22–1 over the Cincinnati Reds) in early July, five Phillies—Howard, Ibáñez, second baseman Chase Utley, and outfielders Shane Victorino and Jayson Werth—were selected to the All-Star team.
 July was the team's best showing of the season, as they compiled their first 20-win month since the 2001 season.
 The Phillies traded for starting pitcher Cliff Lee at the end of the month to bolster their starting rotation, who won his first five starts with the team, and signed free-agent pitcher Pedro Martínez.
-In August, Eric Bruntlett turned the first game-ending unassisted triple play in National League history, and the second in team history.
+In August, Eric Bruntlett turned the first game-ending unassisted triple play in NL history and the second in team history.
 The following month, the team clinched its third consecutive division championship on September 30, becoming the first Phillies team to make a third straight playoff appearance since the 1976–1978 Phillies.

-Philadelphia defeated the Colorado Rockies in the NLDS, 3–1, and the Los Angeles Dodgers in the NLCS for the second consecutive year, 4–1.
+Philadelphia defeated the Colorado Rockies in the NL Division Series, 3–1, and the Los Angeles Dodgers in the NL Championship Series (NLCS) for the second consecutive year, 4–1.
 Howard was named the most valuable player of the NLCS.
-The Phillies were defeated by the Yankees in the World Series, four games to two.
+The Phillies were defeated by the Yankees in the World Series, 4–2.

-Statistical leaders in batting for the 2009 team included Victorino (batting average, .292), Howard (home runs, 45; runs batted in, 141), and Utley (runs scored, 112).
+Statistical leaders in batting for the team included Victorino (batting average, .292), Howard (home runs, 45; runs batted in, 141), and Utley (runs scored, 112).
 For his season accomplishments, Utley won his fourth consecutive Silver Slugger Award.
-Pitching leaders included right-handed starting pitcher Joe Blanton (innings pitched, 195 1/3), left-handed starter J. A. Happ (win–loss record, 12–4), and relief pitcher Brad Lidge (saves, 31).
-Victorino and shortstop Jimmy Rollins also won Rawlings Gold Glove Awards for their play in the field.
+Pitching leaders included right-handed starting pitcher Joe Blanton (innings pitched, 195 1/3), left-handed starter J. A. Happ (win–loss record, 12–4), and closer Brad Lidge (saves, 31).
+Victorino and shortstop Jimmy Rollins also won Gold Glove Awards for their defense.

 Offseason

 Departures

-On November 4, following the World Series, the Phillies released third base coach Steve Smith.
-Smith had been with the team for two years.
+On November 4, 2008, following the World Series, the Phillies released third base coach Steve Smith.
+He had been with the team for two years.
 The Phillies were expected to have the remaining coaches to return for the 2009 season.
-However, bench coach Jimy Williams opted not to return to the Phillies for the 2009 season, notifying the team on November 10.
-Charlie Manuel had expected Williams to return for the 2009 season, and was surprised that he declined.
+However, bench coach Jimy Williams opted not to return to the Phillies, notifying the team on November 10.
+Charlie Manuel had expected Williams to return for the 2009 season and was surprised that he declined.
 However, Williams left the team on good terms, and Manuel stated that he was welcome to come back to the Phillies if he changed his mind.
 Left fielder Pat Burrell became a free agent at the end of the 2008 season, signing with the Tampa Bay Rays, whom the Phillies had defeated in the World Series, on January 5.
 The team did not tender an offer to Burrell following eight seasons.
 The Phillies also released outfielder So Taguchi on November 5.
-Taguchi had served as a pinch-hitter for the Phillies in 2008, and also replaced Burrell in left field some games.
+Taguchi had served as a pinch hitter and defensive replacement for the Phillies in 2008.
 Eric Bruntlett replaced Taguchi for the latter half of the 2008 season.
 Relief pitcher Tom Gordon also filed for free agency, ultimately signing with the Arizona Diamondbacks.